jaytuduri/savemansave/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our contributing guidelines:
+Here's how you can help:

 1. **Fork the repository**
 2. **Create a feature branch**: `git checkout -b feature/amazing-feature`